ncatlab/nlab-content/pages/9/1/4/4/4419/content.md

+#Contents#
+* table of contents
+{:toc}

+## Idea

-__Gabriel-Rosenberg reconstruction theorem__: an [[algebraic scheme]] can be reconstructed up to an isomorphism from the abelian category of quasicoherent sheaves over that scheme.
+The __Gabriel-Rosenberg reconstruction theorem__ says: an [[algebraic scheme]] can be reconstructed up to an isomorphism from the abelian category of quasicoherent sheaves over that scheme.
 If a scheme is quasicompact quasiseparated, then $X$ is the 'geometric center' of the category of quasicoherent sheaves $Qcoh_X$.
 The geometric center is a construction obtained as a composition of two functors: first Rosenberg's [[spectrum of an abelian category]] as a topological space with a stack of local categories and then a certain construction of a center, which will yield a topological space with a sheaf of local commutative unital rings.

 ## History and versions